saurabharora80/self-assessment-api/public/api/conf/1.0/docs/tax-calculation.md

 met their obligations.
 If you wish to retrieve the status of the taxpayers updated obligations, you can use the provided obligation APIs.

+Please note that this API will return pre-defined responses that are representative of what may be returned in a future version of this API.

 Here, the developer can:

-* Trigger a tax calculation.
+* Trigger a tax calculation
-* Retrieve the result of a previously triggered tax calculation.
+* Retrieve the result of a previously triggered tax calculation